Identifying Information from Observations with Uncertainty and Novelty: Introduction

-\paragraph{Contributions} After introducing important background information, we will present our results in the following structure: \begin{enumerate}[noitemsep,nolistsep] \item In Section~\ref{sec:what_is_novelty}, we generalize the novelty spaces from \cite{boultUnifyingFrameworkFormal2021} by reducing them into a single measure space coupled with the observations within that space and transition functions between the spaces to allow their state to affect each other.
-We note the natural extension of that measure space to a random variable or stochastic process defined over that space, connecting to information theory.
-We also note that the definition of novelty is dependent upon the indicator function, preparing us to formally discuss novel information. \item In Section~\ref{sec:id_info}, we provide our main contributions to information theoretic identification: \begin{enumerate} [noitemsep,nolistsep] \item We refine the definitions of model identifiability and sample complexity in terms of information, which further unifies the algorithmic and probabilistic cases. \item We extend the computation of the indicator function and demonstrate the various cases of identification, building up in complexity from direct observations to the observations of an unknown stochastic processes. \item We generalize from algorithmic identification with absolute certainty and asymptotic statistics with \textit{almost sure} identification to the PAC-Bayes learning of i.i.d. and stationary ergodic processes, detailing the properties of sample complexity in each case. \end{enumerate} \end{enumerate}
+After introducing our notation and problem setting, we present our information theoretic formalization of the computation of \textbf{hypothesis identification} and the resulting \textbf{sample complexity} distribution in the following structure: \begin{enumerate} \item In Section~\ref{sec:what_is_novelty}, we generalize the novelty spaces from \citet{boultUnifyingFrameworkFormal2021} by reducing them into a single measure space coupled with the observations within that space and transition functions between the spaces to allow their state to affect each other.
+A random variable or stochastic process naturally generalizes that measure space connecting to information theory.
+The definition of novelty is dependent upon the indicator function, preparing us to formally discuss novel information as we formalize the computation of hypothesis identification and the sample complexity. \item In Section \ref{sec:id_info}, we generalize the definitions of hypothesis identifiability and sample complexity in terms of information up to stationary ergodic stochastic processes, unifying the algorithmic and probabilistic cases. \item In Section \ref{sec:id_direct}, we prove our definitions hold in the direct observation case whether considering finite or infinite observation sequences or hypothesis sets.
+We transition to probability through the hypergeometric distribution. \item In Section \ref{sec:id_comp}, we briefly prove the connection between hypothesis identification and computability. \item In Section \ref{sec:finite_over_infinite}, we prove how the identifying information spreads over infinite observations in the practical case of indirect obseravtions and prove a generalization of asymptotic identification. \item In Section \ref{sec:part-id_distrib_sc}, we prove our sample complexity generalization for PAC-Bayes, which lets us prove how to compute the sample complexity until falsification of the hypothesis set given the observations and thus detect a misspecified hypothesis space.